LemmyNet/activitypub-federation-rust/docs/07_fetching_data.md

 # }).unwrap();
 ```

 Note that webfinger queries don't contain a leading `@`.
-It is possible tha there are multiple Activitypub IDs returned for a single webfinger query in case of multiple actors with the same name (for example Lemmy permits group and person with the same name).
+It is possible that there are multiple Activitypub IDs returned for a single webfinger query in case of multiple actors with the same name (for example Lemmy permits group and person with the same name).
 In this case `webfinger_resolve_actor` automatically loops and returns the first item which can be dereferenced successfully to the given type.